AlphaWang/alpha-notes/english/04_mail.md

 - *别让我猜；I can’t read your mind.
 Be more clear on what you want.*

   > In order to successfully complete this I will need further details on what is required.

+- *要求培训 I’ve not been properly trained on this*

+  > Is training available in order for me to successfully complete this?

+面试

+- *公司真的关心员工吗；Does the company actually care about the employees?*

+  > Are there resources and boundaries in place to support the physical and mental health of employees?

+- 工资多少；How much does this role pay?

+  > Can you share what the overall compensation looks like for this role?

+- 晋升；Are promotions based on performance or politics?

+  > Is there an opportunity for growth within the company, and if so what is the main metric for promotion?

+- 加班吗；Do you have a culture that expects employees to put in over 40 hours each week?

+  > - Is it common within the company for employees to exceed 40 working hours per week?
+  > - What is the expectation for being available outside of working hours?

+- 领导咋样；Is the manager of this role a micromanager?

+  > How involved is the reporting manager with this role?

+- 要求涨工资；I deserve a raise.

+  > - Given my contributions to the company’s success along with a current market analysis of my role.
+I am setting up time to discuss a salary review.
+  >
+  > - There is a notable discrepancy between my current salary and the going market rate for the comparable roles.
+  > - As my role has expanded since joining the company, I would like to review my compensation so that it better reflects my evolved responsibilities.
+  > - I was hoping to be in the X to Y salary range for this position.
+  > - I understand there are budget restrictions that limit your ability to increase my salary.
+However, I would like to understand if additional vacation days, benefits, bonus, and other overall compensation items can be offered.

 -